emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 loss or mistakes being introduced during conversion between formats.

-Because a computer will be able to import your data directly (i.e., without the need for manual manipulation of your data), the script used to import and modify the data can be made available and the origin of  data used in an analysis will be evident.
-In turn, this makes the analysis more robust as there will be no opportunity to introduce mistakes in the data, and it also makes the analysis reproducible.
+Because a computer will be able to import your data directly (i.e., without the need for manual manipulation), the script used to import and modify the data can be made available, and the origin of data used in an analysis will be evident.
+In turn, the analysis will be both more robust as there will be no opportunity to introduce mistakes, and more reproducible as no manual manipulation was needed.

-To take full advantage of data, it is important that it is structured such that the data can be manipulated and analyzed easily, in other words that the data is *tidy* [@Wickham2014tidy].
+To take full advantage of the data, it should be structured to be manipulated and analyzed easily, in other words the data should be *tidy* [@Wickham2014tidy].
 With tidy data, each variable is a column, each observation is a row, and each type of observational unit is a table.
-When data is organized in this way,  the duplication of information is reduced and it is easier to subset or summarize the dataset to include the variables or observations of interest.
+When data is organized this way, duplication of information is reduced and it is easier to subset or summarize the dataset to include the variables or observations of interest.

 <!-- include figure that shows example of untidy and equivalent tidy data? -->

 To facilitate interoperability, it is best to use variable names that can be mapped to existing data standards.
 For instance, for biodiversity data, the [Darwin Core Standard](http://www.tdwg.org/standards/450/) provides a set of terms that describe observations, specimens, samples, and related information for a taxa.
-Because each term is clearly defined and documented, each dataset can use the terms consistently, facilitating data sharing across applications and disciplines.
+Because each term is clearly defined and documented, each dataset can use the terms consistently, facilitating data sharing across institutions, applications, and disciplines.

 With machine-readable data, it is also easier to build an Application Programming Interface (API) to query the dataset to retrieve a subset of